Rick Amor

 Impression on wove Hahnemühle paper, printed by Rick Amor in his Alphington studio.
 Inscribed in pencil, below the plate mark: lower left: ‘1-2’; lower centre: ‘Erith and Deal Is.
 Bass St.’; lower right: signed and dated ‘R Amor ’14’.

 • III.
-3rd and final state
+3rd state of 4

 The far left vertical contour of Deal Island is now a broken, rather than continuous, line.